chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_template_partials_render_method.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Use the ``render`` method in a |chef| template to reference a partial template file with the following syntax:
+Use the ``render`` method in a template to reference a partial template file with the following syntax:

 .. code-block:: ruby